root-project/root/tree/ntuple/v7/doc/specifications.md

 The order of items corresponds to the cluster IDs as defined by the cluster groups and cluster summaries.

 Every item of the top-most list frame consists of an outer list frame where every item corresponds to a column.
-Every item of the outer list frame is a record frame, which contains the 32bit compression settings, a 64bit unsigned integer element offset and an inner list frame in which the items correspond to the pages of the column in the cluster.
+Every item of the outer list frame is an inner list frame whose items correspond to the pages of the column in the cluster.
+The inner list is followed by a 64bit unsigned integer element offset and the 32bit compression settings.
+Note that the size of the inner list frame includes the element offset and compression settings.
 The order of the outer items must match the order of the columns as specified in the cluster summary and column groups.
 For a complete cluster (covering all original columns), the order is given by the column IDs (small to large).